1,4 Dioxane

 There is no federal drinking water standard for 1,4-dioxane.

 The Wisconsin groundwater standard for 1,4-dioxane is 3 parts per billion (ppb).
-However, the Department of Health Services (DHS) reviewed this standard in 2019 as part of the tenth cycle of groundwater standards.
-DHS recommends a groundwater standard of 0.35 micrograms per liter (µg/L) based on updated scientific information.
-DHS recommends that people take action to reduce exposure when the level in drinking water are equal to or greater than 0.35 µg/L.
+However, in 2019, Department of Health Services (DHS) recommends a groundwater standard of 0.35 micrograms per liter (µg/L) based on updated scientific information.
+DHS recommends that people take action to reduce exposure when the level in drinking water are equal to or greater than 0.35 µg/L. This action may include finding an alternative source of water or installing a treatment device certified to remove 1,4-dioxane.

 Few studies are available that examine the effects of 1,4-dioxane in humans.
 What is available shows exposure to very high levels of 1,4-dioxane can result in drowsiness and liver and kidney damage.
 Eye and nose irritation have been reported by people inhaling low levels of 1,4-dioxane over short periods of time.